matteo14c/HaploCoV/docs/source/haplocov.rst

 1. passed both the prevalence and score threshold;
 2. passed only the score threshold;
-3. passed only the prevalence thresholds;
+3. passed only the prevalence thresholds.

 After the header, 3 distinct sections follow in the same order indicated by the above numbered list.

-Each section is introduced by a *"#"* symbol, and concluded by the sentence: **"A detailed report follows"**.
+Each section is introduced by a **#** symbol, and concluded by the sentence: **"A detailed report follows"**.
-In the report each candidate lineage/variant is introduced by a # followed by a progressive number and its name.
+In the report each candidate lineage/variant is introduced by a **#** followed by a progressive number and its name.
 Names are according to the convention explained in the section `Novel designations <https://haplocov.readthedocs.io/en/latest/genomic.html#novel-designations>`_, briefly:

 ``name of the parental`` , ``dot`` , ``one letter suffix(N by default)`` , ``progressive number`` .